kooyumin06-eng/kooyumin06-eng/README.md

 Student of Bachelor in Computer Science (Graphic and Multimedia Software)

-* 🌍  I'm based in Malaysia
+* 🌍  Based in Johor,Malaysia.
-* 🧠  Currently learning C++ and Python Language
+* 🧠  Currently learning C++ and Python.
-* 💬  Interested in graphic design and game development
+* 💬  Interested in Graphic Design and Game Development.
-* 👥  Passionate about creating visually engaging digital content
+* 👥  Passionate about creating visually engaging digital content.

 ### Skills
 <p align="left">